ramg7/python-solutions/README.md

 # python-solutions

-This repository contains some interesting stuff in python.
+This repository contains some interesting stuff in Python.